 Adewumi noted that many ecommerce companies in Nigeria have been crippled by poorly crafted strategies — such as pay-on-delivery to boost sales.
 Often delivery companies would arrive — with customers unable or unwilling to pay for goods.
 “Most Nigerians don’t trust locals, but they pay Alibaba miles away in advance and hope to get value,” said Adewumi.
 He noted that it is very important to build trust with customers and consider the operational impact services will have on your business.

 The FMCG ecommerce sector in Nigeria is gathering steam, with big players such as Jumia and Konga revising their strategy to serve customers better.
-E-grocers such as Supermart.ng are also adopting geolocation style services, and players such as Succor.ng and Rensource Energy’s Merchlist.co have entered the space.
+TradeDepot recently raised US$10 million in a pre-Series B funding, and e-grocers such as Supermart.ng are also adopting geolocation style services.
+Players such as Succor.ng and Rensource Energy’s Merchlist.co also entered the space.

 The Nigeria retail market is fragmented and modern trade is still in the early stages of development.
 Many companies deal directly or indirectly with informal traders such as small groceries, table-top sellers, and “go-slow” hawkers — often peddling Nollywood videos and snacks in Lagos’ congested streets.